 - corporate stock and asset acquisitions;

-- environmental enforcement an permitting actions by federal and California environmental agencies; and
+- environmental enforcement and permitting actions by federal and California environmental agencies;

-- federal and state legislative and regulatory electronic waste recycling activities.
+- federal and state legislative and regulatory electronic waste recycling activities; and

 His legal career includes substantial government and public interest sector experience.
-He is currently serving as Chairman of the Board of the Environmental Law Institute (ELI), a Washington, D.C. nonprofit environmental policy think tank.
+He is currently serving as Chairman of the Board of the Environmental Law Institute (ELI), a Washington, D.C., nonprofit environmental law and policy nongovernmental organization.
 He co-founded and served as a lawyer with the Natural Resources Defense Council (NRDC) (1970–1977).
 He was executive director of the Council on Environmental Quality (CEQ), Executive Office of the President (1977–1981).
-He has been a director of ELI since 2005 and was a director of Resources for the Future (RFF), an economic and environmental policy think tank, from 1995–2004.
+He has been a director of ELI since 2005 and was a director of Resources for the Future (RFF), a Washington, D.C., economic policy think-tank, from 1995–2004.
 He is a member of the Leadership Council of the Yale School of Forestry and Environmental Studies (2001 to present).
 He was a law clerk to Chief Justice Earl Warren (then-retired), United States Supreme Court (1969–1970).

-On October 10, 2010, he, along with four Yale Law School colleagues, was awarded the Yale Law School’s highest honor — the Yale Law School Association Award of Merit.
-He and his colleagues were cited for their pioneering role in founding the Natural Resources Defense Council and their extraordinary careers in environmental law.
+In October 2010, Edward, along with three Yale Law School classmates, was awarded the Yale Law School’s highest honor — the Yale Law School Association Award of Merit.
+He and his classmates were cited for their pioneering role in founding the Natural Resources Defense Council and their extraordinary careers in environmental law.

 He lectures at conferences held by the American Bar Association (ABA), Practicing Law Institute (PLI), California Continuing Education of the Bar (CEB), State Bar of California Environmental Law Section, RTM Communications Inc. and Strafford Publications.